 1. Use an Online Classic VIN Decoder

 One easy way to perform a classic VIN check is to use a service like Vehiclesreport.com.
-This service collects information about cars from several data sources and stores them in their database.
+This service collects information about cars from several data sources and stores them in its database.

 2. Conduct a NHTSA Check